-After shame is gone a whole new world will open up to us.
+After shame is gone, a whole new world will open up to you.

 Shame keeps us from developing into the beautiful person we are designed to be.

-We are taught from generations down to be ashamed of: we fail something/ anything, our bodies, occupation we may have, sexual preferences or even the behavior of our partner or child.
-The shame we feel can show up as: anger, rage, disinterest, envy and anxiety or hiding your face, just to name a view.
+For generations, were taught to be ashamed when we fail at something, our bodies, the occupation we have, our sexual preferences, or even the behavior of our partner or child.
+The shame we feel can manifest as anger, rage, disinterest, envy and anxiety, or hiding our faces, just to name a few.

-1.Don't take what others are saying on as truth.
 Questioning everything you hear and decide if what you hear is true for you.
-Commercials work because they repeat the messages over and over again, that is the same for the things we heard when we were growing up.
+Commercials work because they repeat the messages over and over again, and it's the same for the things we heard when we were growing up.
 If we hear it enough we start to believe it.
-But not all the things we heard are true.
+But not all the things we hear are true.

-2.Stand up for your believes.
-When you figure out what your believes are, stand behind them even when others don't agree.
-Push back from others will happen, it is hard to see if somebody has self-esteem and stand up for him/ herself and you don't, judgment is then the easiest weapon to bring somebody down.
+When you figure out what your beliefs are, stand behind them even when others don't agree.
+Push back from others will happen and it's hard to see if somebody has the self-esteem to stand up for themselves.
+Judgment is then the easiest weapon to bring somebody down.

 Want help to put shame at the curb?
 Contact Ellen Nyland

 This article was originally published at Ellen Nyland.
 Reprinted with permission from the author.